-No person is authorized to give any information or to make any representations with respect to these Trusts not contained in this Prospectus and you should not rely on any other information.
-The Trusts are registered as unit investment trusts under the Investment Company Act of 1940.
-Such registration does not imply that the Trusts or any of the Units have been guaranteed, sponsored, recommended or approved by the United States or any other state or any agency or office thereof.
+No person is authorized to give any information or to make any representations with respect to this Trust not contained in this Prospectus and you should not rely on any other information.
+The Trust is registered as a unit investment trust under the Investment Company Act of 1940.
+Such registration does not imply that the Trust or any of its Units have been guaranteed, sponsored, recommended or approved by the United States or any other state or any agency or office thereof.